Yuhala/tees-for-dummies/trustzone/README.md

 ## Hardware and software setup
 From my experience, it is trickier to get the right hardware with both hardware and decent software support, compared to server-end TEEs like SGX.
 I believe this is partly due to the fragmented nature of the Arm ecosystem, as Arm licences IP to many different SoC vendors (STMicro, NXP, HiSilicon, Broadcom, etc).
 Nevertheless, for beginners, I recommend boards by [STMicroelectronics]().
 They are relatively cheap and provide excellent documentation.
-They provide both Cortex-M (M for "microcontroller") processors for low power microcontroller applications, and Cortex-A (A for "Application") processors for more running full-fledged OSes like Linux.
+They provide both Cortex-M (M for "microcontroller") processors for low power microcontroller applications, and Cortex-A (A for "Application") processors for running full-fledged OSes like Linux.

 For this tutorial/guide, the board we will use is the [STM32MP157D-DK1](https://www.st.com/resource/en/data_brief/stm32mp157d-dk1.pdf) which features a Cortex-A7 core, TrustZone support, and excellent documentation.